-A dynamic soloist, enthusiastic chamber musician and passionate orchestral performer, Giorgio Consolati started playing the flute when he was eleven years old.
-He attended the “Verdi” Conservatory in Milano, Italy, where he was the first undergraduate flutist to graduate with top marks, honors and special mention in 2012.
+Praised for his “full tone, exacting articulation and interpretive intelligence” (New York Classical Review) and for his “expertise with pacing and technique” (MusicalAmerica), Giorgio Consolati is the first undergraduate flutist at the “Verdi” Conservatory in Milano, Italy, to graduate with top marks, honors and special mention in 2012.
 From 2012 to 2014, Giorgio studied with Chiara Tonelli (Principal Flute of the Mahler Chamber Orchestra) at the Scuola di Musica di Fiesole, where he graduated with top marks and honors, and with Paola Fre (Sentieri Selvaggi Ensemble).
 He also studied piccolo with Nicola Mazzanti (Solo Piccolo of the Orchestra Maggio Musicale Fiorentino).
 He is now pursuing his education at The Juilliard School under the tutelage of Carol Wincenc.
 Giorgio is a proud recipient of the prestigious Kovner Fellowship, award that was given for the first time to a flutist.

 Giorgio has commanded and perfected the flute repertoire ranging from the Baroque to the Contemporary periods.
 He has also attended masterclasses of renowned flutists such as Maxence Larrieu and Patrick Gallois and has received scholarships to perform at the International Masterclasses of Sir James Galway and Marina Piccinini, where he has garnered much praise for his technical and musical skills.